 - Identify lines of high resistance or support

-- Identify the “central axis” of the range
+- Find the “central axis” of the range

-- Identify “pitch influences” from major ranges that will impact current prices
+- Locate any “pitch influences” from major ranges that will impact current prices

 Let’s look at these individually.